stijn-dejongh/lovecraft_public_domain/raw_converts/hmb.md

-% "The Horror at Martin&rsquo;s Beach"
+% "The Horror at Martin's Beach"
 %  H. P. Lovecraft and Sonia H. Greene

-I have never heard an even approximately adequate explanation of the horror at Martin&rsquo;s Beach.
+I have never heard an even approximately adequate explanation of the horror at Martin's Beach.
 Despite the large number of witnesses, no two accounts agree; and the testimony taken by local authorities contains the most amazing discrepancies.

-  Perhaps this haziness is natural in view of the unheard-of character of the horror itself, the almost paralytic terror of all who saw it, and the efforts made by the fashionable Wavecrest Inn to hush it up after the publicity created by Prof. Alton&rsquo;s article &ldquo;Are Hypnotic Powers Confined to Recognized Humanity?&rdquo;
+  Perhaps this haziness is natural in view of the unheard-of character of the horror itself, the almost paralytic terror of all who saw it, and the efforts made by the fashionable Wavecrest Inn to hush it up after the publicity created by Prof. Alton's article  "Are Hypnotic Powers Confined to Recognized Humanity? "

   Against all these obstacles I am striving to present a coherent version; for I beheld the hideous occurrence, and believe it should be known in view of the appalling possibilities it suggests.
-Martin&rsquo;s Beach is once more popular as a watering-place, but I shudder when I think of it.
+Martin's Beach is once more popular as a watering-place, but I shudder when I think of it.
 Indeed, I cannot look at the ocean at all now without shuddering.

-  Fate is not always without a sense of drama and climax, hence the terrible happening of August 8, 1922, swiftly followed a period of minor and agreeably wonder-fraught excitement at Martin&rsquo;s Beach.
+  Fate is not always without a sense of drama and climax, hence the terrible happening of August 8, 1922, swiftly followed a period of minor and agreeably wonder-fraught excitement at Martin's Beach.
 On May 17 the crew of the fishing smack   Alma   of Gloucester, under Capt.
 James P. Orne, killed, after a battle of nearly forty hours, a marine monster whose size and aspect produced the greatest possible stir in scientific circles and caused certain Boston naturalists to take every precaution for its taxidermic preservation.